souffle-lang/souffle-lang.github.io/_docs/io.md

 .decl A(a:number,b:number)
 .input A(IO=file, filename="path/to/infile", columns="4:7", delimiter=",")
 ```
-This will load the relation data from file (the default if no IO type is specified) using the filename "path/to/infile" and a comma as a delimiter, and will use the fourth and seventh columns for input data.
+This will load the relation data from file (the default if no IO type is specified) using the filename "path/to/infile" and a comma as a delimiter, and will use columns four and seven (zero-indexed) for input data.
 ```
 .decl A(a:number,b:number)
 .input A(IO=stdin, columns="4:7", delimiter=",")